-Our actions, together, support goal 2, to cultivate communities that foster inclusive, joyful, and safe learning environments.
-Quantitatively, our attendance rate decreased from 97% to 90% and our chronic absenteeism increased from 1.8% to 43%.
+Our actions support goal 2, to cultivate communities that foster inclusive, joyful, and safe learning environments.
+Quantitatively, our attendance rate decreased from 97.1% in 20-21 to 86.5% and our chronic absenteeism increased from 5.5% in 20-21 to 53.8% (pre-Covid we averaged around 10% chronic absenteeism a year).
 Covid conditions directly contributed to our level of attendance and chronic absenteeism.
 Parents cited Covid as the reason for their child's absence and we monitored return dates per CDC guidelines when students were absent due to Covid.
+The winter season and rise in Covid variants drastically impacted our attendance, with many days having only 75-80% of our students and staff present.
+In our annual student survey, 78% of students reported that they feel safe at school which is a decrease from 20-21.
+When asked about this question, some students reported that they don't feel safe on campus because of Covid.